MannanM/corporate-game-share/README.md

 ### React Build Process

 You will need to install NPM by running `./gradlew npmInstall npmSetup`.
-You can generate a new resource bundle by running `./gradlew npm_debug`.
+You can generate a new resource bundle by running `./gradlew npm_test`.
 This bundle will be stored in `src/main/resources/static/built/bundle.js`.
+To generate the production bundle, run `./gradlew npm_run_build`

 Highly recommend you use the hot loading below to speed up development.